 Yazidis believe God created the world and then created seven archangels to rule it.
 One of them, the Peacock Angel, passed a test by God in which he would not bow down and worship Adam.
 As a result he was made the "god of this world."
 This story is similar in Islamic teachings regarding Satan.
 However, the Muslim belief is that Satan was punished for not bowing down.
-The Peacock Angel is "Melek Taus" or "Shaytan."
-The latter is the name in the Koran for Satan.
+The Peacock Angel is "Melek Taus".

 Their world view revolves around angels.
 Besides praying toward the sun, they will fast for certain angels whom they think control the affairs of this world.
 They aren't supposed to wear the color blue or eat lettuce.
 Their holy day is Wednesday and they aren't supposed to take showers on that day.
 They celebrate New Year's Day as the first Wednesday in the month of Nisan.
 This is the day they believe the Peacock Angel comes to the Earth as God's representative.